-Tony has been in the role of Chief Executive Officer since 1999.
+Dan has been in the role of Chief Executive Officer since 2015.
 He has oversight responsibility for the functioning of the organization.
-Through the Chief Operating Officer, Tony is responsible for the provision of treatment and special education services in accordance with state and national standards.
-He has a more direct role in overseeing business services, information technology, personnel and fundraising.
-Tony is also the primary liaison between The Children’s Center and state elected officials as well as cognizant state agencies.
-Prior to his tenure as Chief Executive Officer, Tony functioned as the Agency’s Chief Administrative Officer.
-Tony started his career at The Children’s Center in 1978 as Administrator for Financial and Support Services.
+Dan is responsible for the provision of treatment and special education services in accordance with state and national standards.
+He has a more direct role in overseeing business services, personnel and fundraising.
+Dan is also the primary liaison between The Children’s Center and state elected officials as well as cognizant state agencies.
+Prior to his position as Chief Executive Officer, Dan functioned as the Agency’s Chief Operating Officer.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.

 Earned Revenue HelpEarned revenue represents income generated in direct exchange for a product or service.Earned income includes income from government contracts.

 When families, schools and communities take the view that children and youth are valued and respected assets to society, they necessarily support environments that nurture youth development.
 Children raised to embrace positive social values, to seek self-understanding, and to value their self-worth grow to become community-minded young adults with a sense of belonging and a belief in their resiliency.
 See how you can help our community's children grow into tomorrow's leaders.

 © 2015 The Community Foundation for Greater New Haven.
 All Rights Reserved.
 Contact | Terms & Conditions | Privacy